ciwebgroup/wp-scripts/README.md

 # wp-scripts

-A collection of useful PHP scripts for WordPress
+A collection of useful PHP scripts for WordPress.